-We have reviewed our portfolio of qualifications against the criteria which Ofqual has set out, and produced a list of qualifications which can and can not be awarded through a Teacher Assessed Grade, which can be found using Ofqual’s qualification explainer tool.
+We have reviewed our portfolio of qualifications against the criteria which Ofqual has set out, and produced a list of qualifications which can and can not be awarded through a TAG, which can be found using Ofqual’s qualification explainer tool.

 How have these qualifications been adapted to support centres and learners?

-Given additional flexibilities afforded to us by Ofqual, we have now completed a further review of qualifications which can not be awarded through a Teacher Assessed Grade and, wherever we could do so without undermining the purpose or validity of the qualification, have removed qualification content to make it easier for centres and learners to complete the whole qualification.
+Given additional flexibilities afforded to us by Ofqual, we reviewed our qualifications which can not be awarded through a Teacher Assessed Grade (TAG) and made substantial adaptations wherever we could do so without undermining the purpose or validity of the qualification, removing qualification content to make it easier for centres and learners to complete the whole qualification.
 We have done this at qualification level by: